msovara/croco-chpc-uct-egs/README.md

 🌊 CROCO-Lengau-UCT 🌊

-This repository provides scripts, configuration files, and documentation for running CROCO on Lengau using Intel MPI, supporting ocean modelling research at UCT.
+This repository provides scripts, configuration files, and documentation for running CROCO on Lengau using Intel Compilers and MPI, supporting ocean modelling research at UCT.
 ___
 📅 Last Update: 11 March 2025 \
 👨‍💻 Author: Mthetho Vuyo Sovara \